mehulagg/gitlab/doc/user/project/merge_requests/resolve_conflicts.md

 - The file, with conflict markers added, is not over 200 KB in size
 - The file exists under the same path in both branches

-If any file in your merge request containing conflicts can't meet all of these criteria, you can't resolve the merge conflict in the UI.
+If any file containing conflicts can't meet all of these criteria, you can't resolve the merge conflict in the UI.

 Additionally, GitLab does not detect conflicts in renames away from a path.
 For